- Search The Registry

 - Teacher’s Forum

 *Jessye Norman was born on this date in 1945.
 She was a Black opera singer (soprano) and recitalist.

-She was a member of British Royal Academy of Music and Georgia Music Hall of Fame.
-Norman even has orchid named after her in France, and the country also made her a Commander of the Order of Arts and Letters.
-Norman was associated with roles such as Wagner's Sieglinde, Ariadne by Richard Strauss, Gluck's Alceste, Beethoven's Leonore and both Cassandre and Dido in Les Troyens by Berlioz.
+She was a member of the British Royal Academy of Music and the Georgia Music Hall of Fame.
+Norman even has an orchid named after her in France, and the country also made her a Commander of the Order of Arts and Letters.
+Norman was associated with roles such as Wagner's Sieglinde, Ariadne by Richard Strauss, Gluck's Alceste, Beethoven's Leonore, and Cassandre and Dido in Les Troyens by Berlioz.
 She earned 15 Grammy nominations throughout her career, picking up her first at the 1985 show for best classical vocal soloist performance for “Ravel: Songs Of Maurice Ravel.”
 She earned Grammy Lifetime Achievement Award in 2006.

-Norman also gave back, raising funds to help students attend school, championing the arts in schools and championing diversity.
+Norman also gave back, raising funds to help students attend school, championing the arts in schools, and championing diversity.
 Norman was inducted into the Georgia Music Hall of Fame in 1999 and became a Spingarn Medalist in 2013.
 Apart from several honorary doctorates and other awards, she also received the Grammy Lifetime Achievement Award and the National Medal of Arts and was a member of the British Royal Academy of Music.
 Jessye Norman died on September 30, 2019.